La Liga chief laments Miami match collapse as others celebrate

 La Liga said their promoter for the match decided to cancel the organisation of the event because of “uncertainty generated in Spain in recent weeks”.

+“(We) wish to express our deep displeasure with La Liga over the poor handling of the match scheduled to be played in Miami,” said the club in a statement.

+Villarreal said there had been “no progress” in terms of organisation and the club would have “withdrawn from the project” themselves later in the week if various issues were not resolved to their satisfaction at a planned meeting with La Liga.

-The plan to hold the match in the United States had been criticised by various parties.
+The plan to hold the match in the United States had also been criticised by various parties within Spain, contributing towards its cancellation.

 The Spanish Footballers’ Association (AFE) organised protests against it last weekend, with players from every team remaining immobile for 15 seconds at the start of each league match.